ikostan/SkyLockAssault/files/docs/milestones/20/Part_2_Upgrade_project_environment_to_Godot_4_6_3.md

 - **@coderabbitai**: Provided a concise summary categorizing changes into Chores (toolchain upgrades, project settings), Bug Fixes (config reliability, audio handling), Tests (CI hardening), and Refactor (stable IDs in scenes).
 One commit explicitly lists co-authorship with @ikostan (e.g., updates to browser_test.yml or related files), indicating direct code suggestions or automated edits integrated by the maintainer.
 - **Other potential bots**: No direct commits or mentions of @dependabot in this PR.
 Standard GitHub bots (e.g., for actions or workflows) may have run in the background but are not prominently featured in conversation or commits.

-**DeepsourceReview**: No explicit mentions, comments, or contributions from Deepsource (e.g., @deepsource-io or similar) were visible in the PR conversation, commits, or summaries.
-If Deepsource was configured for static analysis/linting, its review may have occurred implicitly via CI without a named bot comment.
+**DeepSource Review**: No explicit mentions, comments, or contributions from DeepSource (e.g., @deepsource-io or similar) were visible in the PR conversation, commits, or summaries.
+If DeepSource was configured for static analysis/linting, its review may have occurred implicitly via CI without a named bot comment.

 These tools enhanced code quality, documentation, and maintainability without replacing core human-driven changes.